evgenfromgus/Portfolio/README.md

 <u>Description:</u><br>
 Familiarize yourself with the requirements of the sections.
 Make checklists for them.<br>
 Write an informed choice of testing environment.
-Check the mobile application according to the documentation and change requests.<br>
-Compile a test report.<br>
+Check the mobile application according to the documentation and change requests.Compile a test report.<br>

 <u>Target:</u><br>
 Provide information about the possibility of full use of the functionality